bagheri365/CatDog-Calssifier-Deployment/README.md

 ## ML model

 The ML model consists of data preprocessing, feature extraction and classifier.
 In the training phase, data augmentation and dropouts techniques are utitlized to improve the performance.
-Below is the block diagram of the ML model.
+Below is the block diagram of the deep learning model.

 <p align="center">
     <img src="https://github.com/bagheri365/CatDog-Calssifier-Deployment/blob/main/demo/ML_diagram.png">